01 of 22

 Hires Root Beer Stoneware Mug

 This is a rare example of a Hires Rootbeer mug with deep blue glazing.
 In excellent condition with no chips or damage, it stands 5 1/2 inches tall.
-In 2009, Morphy Auctions sold the piece for $204.75.Continue to 12 of 21 below.
+In 2009, Morphy Auctions sold the piece for $205.
+This type of stoneware design is also sometimes called Flemish ware, which is identified as silver-gray stoneware using dark blue embossed decoration.
+Flemish ware was often used for beer mugs, tankards, and wine jugs.

 N. Hastings New York Stoneware Jug